What is an apprenticeship?

 We offer apprenticeships in the following areas:

 - Beauty Therapy

 - Business Admin

 - Carpentry & Joinery

 - Customer Services

 How can I find an apprenticeship?

 We advertise all our apprenticeship vacancies online here.
 Once you have applied, we will invite you to attend an interview.
-You can also come and chat to our apprenticeship team at one of our monthly open evenings.

 There are lots of switched on employers looking for switched on apprentices.
 You can also start the ball rolling by applying to companies whilst still at school with a view to being taken on as an apprentice once you leave.
 They may also want you to do some work experience before leaving school.
 The College can assist you to find a job, but it makes sense to start applying soon.
 If you secure a job, the College will work with you and your employer to begin your apprenticeship as soon as possible.